tfbielawski/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+Functional programming focuses on functions, methods, and variables.
+Functional programming is easier to work with.
+Objects in functional programming are not mutable once they are created.
+Functional programming code is easier to manage and maintain.

+Object oriented programming focuses on using classes.
+Classes are a way to encapsulate code for reuse, for data protection, for streamlining code,
+OOP focuses on classes, objects, attributes, and methods.
+Class objects can hold a great deal of data, they can pass attributes to child classes, and they can manipulate or change the data in their structures (through methods).
+OOJ is more complicated than functional programming and more difficult to maintain, but offers a greater power to the developers.

 ## Resources